olivergrau/project-showroom/projects/recommendation-system/README.md

-This project was moved to a separate and professional "AI Template Kit for Recommendation Systems".
+This project was replaced by a brand new, separated and professional "AI Template Kit for Recommendation Systems".

 Find more on my webpage: